April 15, 1900 — The Paris Universal Exposition kicks off the 20th Century with grand hopes and deep fears for humanity and the environment.

 1905, Jan.
 24 — Congress establishes first game preserve (later called wildlife refuges) in Wichita, Kansas.

-1905, July 8 — Florida wildlife defender Guy Bradley killed in confrontation with two egret hunters looking for bird plumes for ladies’ hats.
-Bradley’s murder was widely discussed and led to legislation to protect tropical birds.
+1905, July 8 — Florida wildlife defender Guy Bradley is killed in a confrontation with two egret hunters looking for bird plumes for ladies’ hats.
+Bradley’s murder was widely discussed in the news media and led to legislation to protect tropical birds.
 Several national awards and places have been named in his honor.

 1905 — Massachusetts requires that all adults be vaccinated against smallpox.
-A man refuses (Jacobsen) and the case goes to the U.S. Supreme Court.
-The court rules against him, asserting that the state has the right to restrict an individual’s freedom for the common good.
-(Christophsel, 1982).
+One man refuses (Jacobsen) and the case goes to the U.S. Supreme Court.
+The court rules against him, asserting in Jacobsen v Massachusetts that the state has the right to restrict an individual’s freedom for the common good.

 Fifty-four years after bird painter and hunter John James Audubon died, 18 years after cofounding the Boone & Crocket Club with Theodore Roosevelt to regulate competitive trophy hunting, George Bird Grinnell in 1905 started the National Audubon Society to do the same for competitive birding.
 Birding, until Roger Tory Peterson popularized nonlethal verification of sightings with a camera during the 1930s, was done mainly with shotguns.
 Audubon was honored in the title of the organization as the shotgunner with the longest and best-verified “life list” of birds killed.
 The evolution of the National Audubon Society into an group with an authentic interest in bird conservation was a slow and apparently still incomplete process, owing to a continuing close alliance with other pro-hunting groups.